daniellopes04/breakout/README.md

 - [x] Implement a version from the game Breakout.
 - [x] Add a powerup to the game that spawns two extra Balls.
 - [x] Grow and shrink the Paddle when the player gains enough points or loses a life.
-- [ ] Add a locked Brick that will only open when the player collects a second new powerup, a key, which should only spawn when such a Brick exists and randomly as per the Ball powerup.
+- [x] Add a locked Brick that will only open when the player collects a second new powerup, a key, which should only spawn when such a Brick exists and randomly as per the Ball powerup.
 - [ ] Add extra powerups to the game.

 ## Possible updates

-- [ ] Show visual response to when the player gets a powerup.
+- [x] Show visual response to when the key powerup is active.

 ## Installation